smart-data-models/dataModel.S4BLDG/Damper/doc/spec_ES.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     temperatureRating:
-      description: Property.
-Temperature rating.
-Usually measured in degrees Kelvin (K).
+      description: Temperature rating.
+Usually measured in degrees Kelvin (K)
       type: number
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `Damper`.
+      description: It must be equal to `Damper`
       enum:
         - Damper
       type: string
       x-ngsi:
         type: Property
     workingPressureMax:
-      description: 'Property.
-Maximum working pressure.
-Usually measured in Pascals (Pa, N/m2).'
+      description: 'Maximum working pressure.
+Usually measured in Pascals (Pa, N/m2)'
       type: number
       x-ngsi:
         type: Property